TIY-ATL-ROR-2015-Jan/slides/01-29/questions.md

 ### Deliverables

-Get your pairing assignment.
-Then ...

 * Fork the notepasser repo on the class github page.
   Your server code should go in lib/notepasser.rb

+* Document your API calls in README.md!

 * Any code you write to talk to another students API should go in the "clients" directory as `their_github_username.rb`